 While going ammonia-free, might as well go organic hair dye!
-ONC Natural Colors offers a spectrum of 29 shades, of which ingredients compromises of certified botanical extracts (aloe leaf, chamomile, and argan oil to name a few) combined with vitamins to give your hair the nourishment it needed.
+ONC Natural Colors offers a spectrum of 29 shades, of which ingredients compromise certified botanical extracts (aloe leaf, chamomile, and argan oil to name a few) combined with vitamins to give your hair the nourishment it needed.
 In addition to being low in pH, the gentle formula is in the least chemical concentration possible.

 Besides being ammonia-free, it is also produced without the use of hair-damaging nonoxynol, resorcinol, paraben, and silicone.
 It’s basically giving your hair a break from all the chemical-laden hair dyes and giving it the conditioning it deserves!
 And oh, did we mention it also smells like a banana?

 - Certified organic ingredients

 - Blended with healing botanical extracts and vitamins

 - A clean profile and low in pH